Anderson & Broad recalled by England for NZ Tests

 South Africa then visit the UK for a further three-Test series later in the summer.

-England squad: Ben Stokes (Durham, captain), James Anderson (Lancashire), Jonny Bairstow (Yorkshire), Stuart Broad (Nottinghamshire), Harry Brook (Yorkshire), Zak Crawley (Kent), Ben Foakes (Surrey), Jack Leach (Somerset), Alex Lees (Durham), Craig Overton (Somerset), Matthew Potts (Durham), Ollie Pope (Surrey), Joe Root (Yorkshire).
+England squad: Ben Stokes (Durham, captain), James Anderson (Lancashire), Jonny Bairstow (Yorkshire), Stuart Broad (Nottinghamshire), Harry Brook (Yorkshire), Zak Crawley (Kent), Ben Foakes (Surrey, wk), Jack Leach (Somerset), Alex Lees (Durham), Craig Overton (Somerset), Matthew Potts (Durham), Ollie Pope (Surrey), Joe Root (Yorkshire).

-But is it not a bit concerning that SEVEN other leadind fast-bowlers (supposedly younger and fitter ) are all injured - one month into the season ?
+- 'A man whose courage changed our national game': Floodlights: Andy Woodward's powerful story

+- MOTD Top 10: The best Premier League derbies are debated and ranked